Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

                     punchTool.Parent = character
                 end

-                -- Continuously simulate punching (trigger the tool's Activated event) while AutoPunchToggle and punchTool.Parent == character do -- Check if the tool has an "Activated" event (usually used for activation) if punchTool:FindFirstChild("Activated") then
+                -- Continuously simulate punching by calling the Activate() method while AutoPunchToggle and punchTool.Parent == character do -- Call Activate() method to use the punch tool continuously punchTool:Activate()
-                        -- Fire the punch tool's activation method punchTool.Activated:Fire()
-                    end
-                    wait(0.1)  -- Delay to avoid too rapid activation end
+                    wait(0.1)  -- Delay to avoid too rapid activation and simulate continuous usage end
             end
         end